 To be able to further develope this event, we made a survey among the participants.
-The survey was conducted between 1 and 12 October.
+The survey was conducted between 7 and 18 October.
 To encourage participants to complete the survey, three winners were drawn among the survey respondents.
-Two winners for a weekday golf round for four persons at Atsugi Kokusai C.C. and one winner for a 10,000 yen restaurant voucher at Lilla Dalarna (Swedish restaurant in Roppongi)
+Two winners for two weekday golf rounds for four persons at Atsugi Kokusai C.C.